Last Modified:19 March 2026

 These are extra payments made from your take-home pay or savings.
 You’ve already paid tax on this money, so it goes into super tax-free, and your future earnings inside super are taxed at a low 15%.

-You can contribute up to $120,000 per year, or use the bring-forward rule to add up to $300,000 over three years.This strategy is especially powerful if you’ve sold a property, received an inheritance, or simply want to boost your balance quickly before you retire.
+You can contribute up to $120,000 per year, use the bring-forward rule to add up to $360,000 over three years (3 × $120,000), provided your total super balance is under $1.66 million”

 Is It Worth Making Extra Super Contributions Before 60 for Growth Potential?